Posted by Early Growth

 Not necessarily.
 Even some of the most successful companies couldn’t initially get funded, so don’t let it get you down.
 Keep setting your milestones and working towards your goals.
 And take this opportunity to bootstrap as a gift that will enable you to retain more control over the direction your company is heading.
 Remember, bootstrapping is a powerful business decision, not a sign of defeat.

 Are you seeking capital from an angel investor?
 What are your challenges?
-Tell us about it in
+Tell us about it in below.

 David Ehrenberg is the founder and CEO of Early Growth Financial Services, a financial services firm providing a complete suite of financial services to companies at every stage of the development process.
 He’s a financial expert and startup mentor, whose passion is helping businesses focus on what they do best.
 Follow David @EarlyGrowthFS.